cosmos/ibc/docs/ibc/1_IBC_ARCHITECTURE.md

 # 1: IBC Architecture

-> This is an overview of the high-level architecture & dataflow of the IBC protocol.
+**This is an overview of the high-level architecture & dataflow of the IBC protocol.**

-> For a broad set of protocol design principles, see [here](./2_IBC_DESIGN_PRINCIPLES.md).
+**For a broad set of protocol design principles, see [here](./2_IBC_DESIGN_PRINCIPLES.md).**

-> For definitions of terms used in IBC specifications, see [here](./3_IBC_TERMINOLOGY.md).
+**For definitions of terms used in IBC specifications, see [here](./3_IBC_TERMINOLOGY.md).**

 This document outlines the architecture of the authentication, transport, and ordering layers of the IBC protocol stack.
 This document does not describe specific protocol details — those are contained in individual ICSs.

 ## What is IBC?

-The *inter-blockchain communication protocol* is designed for use as a reliable, authenticated module-to-module communication protocol between modules running on independent distributed ledgers across an untrusted network layer.
+The *inter-blockchain communication protocol* is a reliable & secure inter-module communication protocol, where modules are deterministic process that run on independent distributed ledgers.

 ## What is IBC not?